purpleidea/flabbergast/flabbergast-manual.md

 For more background on the complexity of configuration languages, take a look at [Configuration Pinocchio](https://www.usenix.org/conference/srecon15europe/program/presentation/masella), presented at SREcon15 Europe, and the [companion paper](http://www.masella.name/~andre/2015-srecon-andre_masella.pdf).

+## Quick Notes on Syntax

+To make adoption easier, Flabbergast tries to be like other popular languages in the inconsequential stuff.
+If compared to any mainstream language, the arithmetic operators are going to behave like “normal”.
+Flabbergast also tries to use words over symbols.
+Granted, it has the provincial assumption that everyone knows English, but the goal is to avoid looking like line noise.
+The unusual symbols are: `:` for definition (like JSON), `&` for string join, and `??` for null coalescence (like C#), and `+:` for overriding (a unique property of the language).

 ## Getting Started

 As general background, this guide assumes some previous experience programming.
 Familiarity with one functional language, including Scheme, LISP, Haskell, or ML, and one object-oriented language is almost essential or experience with R, as it has elements of both.
 A deeper understanding of a dynamically-typed object-oriented language like Python, Perl, Ruby, or JavaScript can be extremely helpful, though not necessary.
 Use of a macro processor, such as the C Pre-Processor or M4 might provide some extra insights.